naftalimurgor/howtocode.io/src/pages/posts/cypress/cypress-environment-variables.md

 ---
-title: 'How to use environment variables in Cypress 10'
+title: 'How to use environment variables in Cypress'
 date: '2022-11-09'
-slug: 'how-to-use-environment-variables-in-cypress-10'
+slug: 'how-to-use-environment-variables-in-cypress'
-description: 'This tutorial will teach you how to use environment variables from a `.env` file within your Cypress 10 tests.'
+description: 'This tutorial will teach you how to use environment variables from a `.env` file within your Cypress tests.'
 hero: '/images/hero/real-world-app.png'
 tags: ['cypress']
 ---

-This tutorial will teach you how to use environment variables from a `.env` file within your Cypress 10 tests.
+This tutorial will teach you how to use environment variables from a `.env` file within your Cypress tests.

 ## .env file